feature-creeps/observability-workshop/docs/create_vm_in_aws.md

 ## Prerequisites

 > NOTE: These instructions are all written from the point of view of Amazon region `eu-west-2`.
 This is not required but please change each location of this region name if you choose to use a different one.
-If you encounter permissions issues, `sudo -i` should get you out of trouble (Anne-Marie, I can't find where in the instructions I ran into that!)
+If you encounter permissions issues, `sudo -i` will let you operate all the rest of the commands as a super user without having to set permissions on each request.

 1. AWS account and developer command line credentials
     - Please follow along with AWS documentation if you have not yet created your own account.
     - Your default region is at the top right of the AWS console page next to your account name.
     - Once you have an account set up, you will need to set up the [aws command line tool](https://docs.aws.amazon.com/cli/index.html).
     - Somewhere along the line you will need to set environment variables with your AWS Access Key ID and Secret Key ID.
-You can find your Access Key ID on the [security_credentials](https://console.aws.amazon.com/iam/home#/security_credentials) page but you need to have saved your secret access key somewhere safe, or generate new ones.
+You can find your Access Key ID on the [security_credentials](https://console.aws.amazon.com/iam/home#/security_credentials) page but you need to have saved your secret access key somewhere safe, or [generate new credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 2. A VPC (Virtual Private Cloud)
    - The AWS region you will be using needs an existing VPC in it for the application machine to be built in.
    - By default a VPC is created when you create a AWS account.
 This can be checked via command-line:
     ``` bash
-    `aws ec2 describe-vpcs`
+    aws ec2 describe-vpcs
     ```
     - If you wish to create a second VPC you can do so via command-line:
     ``` bash
-    `aws ec2 create-vpc --cidr-block 10.0.0.0/16`
+    aws ec2 create-vpc --cidr-block 10.0.0.0/16
     ```
 3. An AMI (Amazon Machine Instance)
     - AMI's are region dependent.
 [Pick a Ubuntu flavour](https://cloud-images.ubuntu.com/locator/ec2/) Note: type in your region in the search, picking the first "bionic" one seems to work.
 Copy the AMI-ID, just the value of it, not the link address.